Mathematical methods in region-based theories of space: the case of Whitehead points: The cornerstone

 \section{The cornerstone}

-Let's see how we could test objects for <<pointhood>>.
-The best method we have is that of the duality theory known from universal algebra, which allows us to show that given objects from some abstract or concrete algebraic structure are indeed points.
-The foundation for the method was laid down by Marshall \citet{Stone-TRBA}.
+How can we test objects for <<pointhood>>?
+The best method we have is that of the representation theory known from universal algebra, which allows us to show that given objects from some abstract or concrete algebraic structure are indeed points.
+The idea of \emph{representation} is a~formal embodiment of reducing the \emph{unfamiliar} and \emph{abstruse} to \emph{familiar} and \emph{comprehensible}.
+Or turning \emph{abstract} into \emph{concrete}.